Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Conclusions

 The present ($\alpha,\alpha^\prime$) data do not yet allow confident assignment of the vortical or cluster character of the excitations.
 However, these data improve our knowledge of the isoscalar monopole and dipole states at the excitation energies where the clustering and vorticity are predicted.
 This is a necessary and important step in the right direction.
-The use of the ($\alpha,\alpha^\prime$) reaction at intermediate energies complements other suggested mechanisms for populating cluster and vortical states such as the ($\gamma,\gamma^\prime$) \cite{Iachello19851,PhysRevLett.114.192504}, ($e,e^\prime$) \cite{PhysRevC.100.064302} and ($d,^6$Li) reactions \cite{PhysRevLett.114.192504} or ($^{6/7}$Li,$d/t$), although detailed information on the interior of the nuclei and the vortical mode is likely only available from the ($e,e^\prime$) reaction.
+The use of the ($\alpha,\alpha^\prime$) reaction at intermediate energies complements other suggested mechanisms for populating cluster and vortical states such as the ($\gamma,\gamma^\prime$) \cite{Iachello19851,PhysRevLett.114.192504}, ($e,e^\prime$) \cite{PhysRevC.100.064302} and ($d,^6$Li) reactions \cite{PhysRevLett.114.192504} or ($^{6/7}$Li,$d/t$), although detailed information on the interior of nuclei and the vortical mode is likely only available from the $(e,e^\prime)$ reaction.
+It was recently shown that vortical states in $^{24}$Mg are characterized by the strong interference between the orbit and spin contributions to the experimentally accessible $(e,e^\prime)$ transversal form factors \cite{PhysRevC.100.064302}.
+This results in specific momentum distributions for $E1$ (and $M2$ in deformed nuclei) backward scattering, which in turn allows identification of vortical states \cite{PhysRevC.100.064302}.
 Branching ratios and transition strengths of $\gamma$-ray transitions from the observed dipole states would provide information on the $K$ assignment of the levels and should also be a focus of additional future experimental work.